flupes/svplume/about.md

 layout: default
 ---

-{% responsive_image path: assets/media/imgs/about/about.jpg alt: "Plume at Bair Island Marina" class: img-head %}
+{% picture about/about.jpg --alt Plume at Bair Island Marina --img class="img-head" %}

 ## About the Norsea 27